sclorg/mysql-container/README.md

     subscribed RHEL machine.

     ```
-    $ cd mysql
+    $ cd mysql-container
     $ make test TARGET=rhel7 VERSION=5.7
     ```

 *  **CentOS based image**

     ```
-    $ cd mysql
+    $ cd mysql-container
     $ make test TARGET=centos7 VERSION=5.7
     ```

-For using other versions of mysql, just replace the `5.7` value by particular version in the commands above.
+For using other versions of MySQL, just replace the `5.7` value by particular version in the commands above.

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed